Use of Licensed Gas Fitters – Licensed Gas Plumber Explained

-(Plus How to Find a Qualified Gas Fitter)
+How to Find a Good Gas Fitter – Licensed Gas Plumber

-All states and territories require the use of a licensed gas fitter for all gas related work, including both LPG and natural gas.
+All states and territories require the use of a licensed gas fitter or licensed gas plumber for all gas related work, including both LPG and natural gas.

 Do not attempt to do gas work yourself or to use a tradesperson who does not have specialist gas training and a specific gas fitter license.

 Unlicensed gas work is illegal and potentially dangerous.